containers/podman/docs/source/markdown/podman.1.md

 **registries.conf** (`/etc/containers/registries.conf`, `$HOME/.config/containers/registries.conf`)

-registries.conf is the configuration file which specifies which container registries should be consulted when completing image names which do not include a registry or domain portion.
+registries.conf is the configuration file which specifies which container registries is consulted when completing image names which do not include a registry or domain portion.

 Non root users of Podman can create the `$HOME/.config/containers/registries.conf` file to be used instead of the system defaults.